Chipping Norton School

-Chipping Norton School is a mixed secondary school with academy status located in Chipping Norton, Oxfordshire, United Kingdom.
-It is attended by 1000 students, with 200 in Sixth Form.
-It has no specific religious denomination and is a non-boarding, Arts and Science college.
-The school joined the River Learning Trust, a multi-academy trust on 1 March 2017.
+Chipping Norton School is a co-educational secondary school with academy status in Chipping Norton, Oxfordshire, England.
+It has 1000 students, with 200 in the sixth form.
+The school joined the River Learning Trust, a multi-academy trust, on 1 March 2017.

-The current head teacher is Bertram Richter, who replaced Barry Doherty in September 2025.
+The head teacher is Bertram Richter, who replaced Barry Doherty in September 2025.

-New Science Block, 2011
+History

+Although there had been other schools called "Chipping Norton School", this school's origin is Chipping Norton County School, opened in 1928, and also at times known as Chipping Norton Grammar School.
+The school was opened on 24 May 1928 by Francis William Pember, then the vice-chancellor of the University of Oxford, who described the school as "the last word in architecture and school planning".
+It was co-educational.
+There were 41 pupils when the school opened; by October the following year, there were 97.

+In the 1970s and 1980s the school was Chipping Norton Comprehensive School.

-The School extended to include a new 3-floor Science Block in 2011.
-It is next to the town's Leisure Centre and replaced a car park which used to be there.
+The school has a three-floor science block, built in 2011.
+It is next to the town's leisure centre and replaced a car park which used to be there.

-The building of the new Science Block also came with the building of a new entrance.
+In 2002, the school had a full-time police officer working on site.

 Ofsted

 Chipping Norton School has had four full inspections carried out by Ofsted since 2012.